 Here’s a sample of a great podcast intro.
 Notice how they state the name of the show, the series it’s part of, and the date because the topic is time-relative.
 They also introduce topic and the episode’s speaker, which means they record a unique intro for each episode.

-Your outro is the skillful conclusion that completes your episode package and drives listeners to take action.
-It isn’t as critical to the success of your episode as your intro (many people will close out of your episode as soon as they hear the outro music), but it’s still an important part of a professional presentation.
+The podcast outro is where you break way from the episode’s subject and wrap up some podcast business.
+This is where you’ll complete your episode and drive listeners to take action.
+Your outro isn’t as critical to the success of your episode as your intro (many people will close out of your episode as soon as they hear the outro music), but it’s still an important part of a professional presentation.

 You can use the same music as your intro, but you’ll want to record a new voiceover.
 Use this time to express your gratitude and ask your listeners to take action.
 You might ask them to…